Glossary of Terms

 Learning that is based on students being directly involved in a learning experience.
 Experiential learning engages students in critical thinking, problem solving, and decision making in contexts that are personally relevant to them.
 This approach to learning also involves making opportunities for debriefing and consolidation of ideas and skills through feedback, reflection, and the application of the ideas and skills to new situations.
 (UNESCO, 2010)

 Canadians are permitted to use limited sections of an “all rights reserved” copyright-protected work provided the use is considered “fair.”
 For educational use, fair dealing typically means following a set of guidelines.
-As an example, many colleges and universities permit the copying of 10% of a book or a full chapter, one article from a journal and so forth.
+For example, many colleges and universities permit the copying of 10% of a book or a full chapter, one article from a journal and so forth.
 Credit must still be given to the source.

 The U.S. version of Canada’s Fair Dealing.
 In its most general sense, fair use is any copying of copyrighted material that has been done for a limited and “transformative” purpose, such as to comment upon, criticize, or parody a copyrighted work.
 Such uses can be done without permission from the copyright owner.